What is CTD?

 A profiling CTD measures water parameters as it travels vertically through the water, typically lowered over the side of a vessel with a winch or by hand to take measurements of a column of water.
 For getting better space and time resolution during a cast, profiling CTD measuring systems equipped with fast temperature sensors and have high rate of sampling (up to 32Hz)

 A cast is one down-and-up cycle of the CTD.
-Each cast consists of a downcast and upcast.
-Because of the way the CTD and other equipment are configured on the package, the data from the downcast is usually more accurate but still requires providing dynamic correction of data.
+Each cast consists of a downcast and an upcast.
+Because of the way the CTD and other sensors are configured on the package, the data from the downcast is usually more accurate, but still requires quality control.

 For more precise measurements, profiling CTD can also include a water sampler that collects discrete water samples on certain depths.
-Water samples are then analyzed and compared with the instrument readings for adjustments (onboard calibration).
+Water samples are then analyzed with the onboard salinometer and compared with the instrument readings for salinity verification and, if needed, the conductivity channel’s adjustment (onboard calibration).

 Moored CTD measuring systems

-A moored CTD, which is anchored on the sea floor, measures water parameters in one location, over an extended period of time, providing a time series of data that can reveal information about seasonal variations in the water, water current, incursion of pollutants into the area (such as an oil spill), etc.
+A moored CTD, which is anchored on the sea floor, measures parameters in one location, over an extended period of time, providing a time series of data that can reveal information about temporal variations of essential ocean variables (EOVs).

 What to read on the topic

-Different kinds of CTD measuring systems made by various manufacturers around the world are well described on the website of our scientist Igor Shkvorets: https://salinometry.com/ctd-systems/
+Different kinds of CTD measuring systems made by various manufacturers around the world are well described on Igor Shkvorets’s informative website: https://salinometry.com/ctd-systems/

 Also, on his website you can find the history of CTD measuring systems development: https://salinometry.com/history-ctd/